ljagiello/anthropic-error-proxy/README.md

 ## Features

-- **TLS MITM Interception**: Intercepts and decrypts HTTPS traffic using dynamically generated certificates
+- **TLS Traffic Detection**: Identifies and monitors HTTPS/TLS traffic flows
 - **Probabilistic error injection**: Configure the likelihood of errors (0.0 to 1.0)
-- **Customizable error responses**: Set status codes, error messages, and headers
+- **Connection termination errors**: Simulates network failures and TLS errors
 - **Anthropic API specific**: Targets `api.anthropic.com` by default (configurable)
-- **Certificate generation**: Creates certificates on-the-fly signed by local CA
+- **Certificate generation**: Creates CA and domain certificates (for potential future MITM support)
 - **Session state tracking**: Maintains state for each tunnel connection
 - **gRPC plugin architecture**: Implements the Fault proxy plugin protocol

 ## How It Works

 1. **CONNECT Detection**: Intercepts CONNECT tunnel requests to identify target hosts
-2. **TLS Interception**: When TLS handshake is detected for target hosts:
+2. **TLS Detection**: When TLS handshake is detected for target hosts:
-   - Generates a certificate for the target domain signed by our CA
-   - Responds with ServerHello using the generated certificate
+   - Monitors TLS handshake messages (ClientHello, ServerHello, etc.)
+   - Tracks TLS session state through handshake completion
+   - Can inject errors at handshake time or during encrypted data transfer
+3. **Error Injection**: Based on configured probability:
+   - Terminates connections to simulate network failures
-   - Establishes TLS session with the client
+   - Closes TLS sessions with error messages
-3. **Traffic Modification**: Decrypts HTTPS traffic and can:
-   - Inject HTTP error responses based on probability
-   - Modify requests or responses
-   - Pass through unmodified traffic
+   - Simulates various HTTP status codes (429, 500, 503, etc.)
-4. **Session Management**: Tracks each connection's state through the TLS handshake
+4. **Session Management**: Tracks each connection's state through the TLS lifecycle

+### TLS MITM Limitations

+**IMPORTANT**: Due to the plugin architecture, this plugin **cannot** perform full TLS man-in-the-middle with decryption.
+The plugin operates on data chunks flowing through the proxy and doesn't have direct access to network connections, which is required for TLS termination and re-encryption.

+**What the plugin CAN do**:
+- Detect TLS handshake messages
+- Monitor TLS traffic flow
+- Terminate connections at any point to simulate failures
+- Inject errors during handshake or application data phases

+**What the plugin CANNOT do**:
+- Decrypt HTTPS traffic to read/modify HTTP requests/responses
+- Perform true TLS MITM with certificate substitution
+- Inspect the contents of encrypted application data

 ## Building